 After approval, the use of an IVD companion diagnostic device with a therapeutic product will be stipulated in the instructions for use in the labeling of both the diagnostic device and the corresponding therapeutic product.
 In addition, a diagnostic test that was approved through the PMA process or one that was cleared through the 510(k) process and placed on the market will be subject to many of the same regulatory requirements that apply to approved drugs.
 The FDA has approved a number of drug/diagnostic device companions in accordance with the Guidance.

 In September 2013, the FDA issued its final rule on the Unique Device Identifier.
 This rule now requires an additional registered identifier, including a special barcode, on all FDA regulated medical devices.
 The rule is implemented in phases with the first deadline of September 24, 2014 being established for all Class III medical devices.
-For QIAGEN, this impacted the hc2, QuantiFERON, and therascreen products.
-We established a task force to ensure that the deadline was met but this will place additional administrative and regulatory burden on us related to the annual reporting of compliance of these products to the new regulation.
-Class II and Class I products are required to have this same labeling as of September 24, 2016 and 2018, respectively.
-QIAGEN was fully compliant with the new rule by the September 2014 and 2016 deadlines and we continue to work to ensure that we will be able to meet the remaining deadlines.
+For QIAGEN, this impacted the HC2, QuantiFERON, artus, and therascreen products.
+We established a task force to ensure that the deadline was met but there is additional administrative and regulatory burden on us related to the annual reporting of compliance of these products to the new regulation.
+Class II and Class I products were required to have this same labeling as of September 24, 2016 and 2018, respectively.
+QIAGEN was fully compliant with the new rule by September 2018.
 The new rule will also require additional compliance oversight now that it has been implemented.
-The requirements are now required to be confirmed as part of our annual reporting and PMA submissions.
+The requirements are now confirmed as part of our annual reporting and PMA submissions.
 They are also assessed during site inspections by the U.S. FDA.

 Some of our products are sold for research purposes in the U.S., and labeled “For Research Use Only” (RUO) or “for molecular biology applications.”
 In November 2013, the FDA issued a final Guidance for Industry and Food and Drug Administration Staff entitled, “Distribution of In Vitro Diagnostic Products Labeled for Research Use Only or Investigational Use Only.”
 In the Guidance, RUO refers to devices that are in the laboratory phase of development, and investigational use only, or IUO, refers to devices that are in the product testing phase of development.
 These types of devices are exempt from most regulatory controls.
 Because we do not promote our RUOs for clinical diagnostic use or provide technical assistance to clinical laboratories with respect to these tests, we believe that these tests are exempt from FDA’s premarket review and other requirements.
 If the FDA were to disagree with our designation of any of these products, we could be forced to stop selling the product until we obtain appropriate regulatory clearance or approval.
 Further, it is possible that some of our RUOs may be used by some customers without our knowledge in their LDTs, which they develop, validate and promote for clinical use.
 However, as previously noted, we do not promote these products for use in LDTs or assist in the development of the LDTs for clinical diagnostic use.